MicrosoftDocs/learn/learn-pr/azure/build-node-cosmos-app-vscode/includes/5-exercise-create-node-app-vscode.md

     mkdir grades
     ```

-4. Type the following commands to move to the **grades** folder, and initializes a new Node application:
+4. Type the following commands to move to the **grades** folder, and initialize a new Node application:

     ```bash
     cd grades